6ce/Scripts/ShootingSystem/README.md

 # Disclaimer

-If you want to see the source without downloading, you can go to the "Source" folder and read those scripts, they correspond with the .rbxm files I've included
+If you want to see the source without downloading, you can go to the "Source" folder and read those scripts, they correspond with the ".rbxm" files I've included